 - 1. GPs are not commissioned to deliver Inclisiran, and it is not part of GPs' core General Medical Services (GMS) contract. - 2.
 There is no Locally Commissioned Service (LCS) offered to allow GPs to do this. - 3.
 The core contract is a national one and cannot be overridden by local suggestions from Sheffield Area Prescribing Group (APG) or the South Yorkshire Integrated Medicines Optimisation Committee (IMOC).
 We have made it very clear at both of these fora that GPs are not commissioned to deliver Inclisiran. - 4.
-There is no robust clinical evidence available for the outcomes associated with Inclisiran.
-The proposed study to establish this has had a massively reduced recruitment plan, and will not be available for some time.
-Long term efficacy data is due to be published in 2026 (Orion 4).
-Whilst there is evidence to suggest that low-density lipoprotein (LDL) cholesterol reduction reduces cardiovascular disease (CVD) events, this cannot be translated to mean that Inclisiran will decrease CVD events.
-The study to evaluate delivery in General Practice has also been delayed, despite it being recommended by the National Institute for Health and Care Excellence (NICE) that this should happen. - 5.
+There is no clinical evidence to date on outcomes associated with Inclisiran use.
+Long-term efficacy data is expected to be published in 2026 (Orion 4).
+Inclisiran is known to reduce LDL cholesterol (LDL-C) and there is some evidence to suggest that lower LDL-C can improve cardiovascular disease outcomes.
+However, there is no direct evidence yet that Inclisiran will improve these outcomes.
+"Whether lowering LDL-C with inclisiran translates into a lower risk of cardiovascular (CV) events is not yet established" https://academic.oup.com/eurheartj/article/44/2/129/6782259.
+Publication of the study to evaluate delivery in General Practice alongside behavioural support (VICTORION-spirit) has also been delayed, despite it being recommended by the National Institute for Health and Care Excellence (NICE) that this should happen. - 5.
 NICE guidelines are exactly that and are non-contractual.
 They should also be viewed in light of GPs' ability to engage patients in shared decision making, so they can make reasoned choices.
 With no outcome data these conversations cannot take place. - 6.
 There have been suggestions that there has been undue political pressure put on NICE and Integrated Care Boards (ICBs) to market Inclisiran. - 7.
 The whole NHS has capacity issues, including General Practice, and decisions need to be made on who is commissioned and best placed to deliver this drug safely.